Healthy fasting tips this NAVRATRI

 - Innovative navratri recipes such as kadhi, Thalipeeth and chelas, yogurt dip,makhane or sabudana kheer.
-These can be made with very minimal oil and are delicious to eat too.
+These dishes use minimal oil and are delicious to eat too.

 - Try including fresh fruits in your diet in various forms of salads, smoothies and raitas to keep up with your nutrition.

 - Instead of having namkeens and pakoras as snacks, have a handful of roasted makhanas or a handful of nuts like almonds, pistachios, walnuts.

 - Lower you’re Cravings with low fat dairy.
 Drinking low fat milk, lassi and yogurt reduces your cravings to eat junk food.
 Add cucumber, lauki or tomato to your yogurt to make it more filling

 - Vegetable juices made out of bottle gourd, tomato, apple and a little bit of ginger, provide mega shots of vitamins A, B and C, serving as antioxidants to prevent cancer.

 - Rajgiri ka atta (amaranth flour)

 - Avoid onion and garlic.
 If you find any recipe in a food blog which has onion and garlic then skip adding them.
 So most vrat recipes make use of curd and ginger.

 - Common salt is not used and instead rock salt or sendha namak also called as upvaas ka namak is used.